tidalcycles/tidalcycles.github.io/_getting_started/integration/atom.md

 You can then run a Tidal pattern by putting the cursor on it and pressing `command-enter` (the `command` key is the 'windows' key on a pc, and `⌘` on a mac).
 You can run a single line with `shift-enter`.

+To see error messages from Tidal, open the developer tools with the shortcut `ctrl-shift-I`.